project-sunbird/project-sunbird.github.io/pages/features-documentation/announcement.md

 Announcements are an invariable part of organizational activities.
 From important dates, to events, to policy changes, organization members have to be notified of everything.
 It is a formidable task to notify each member of the organization in person or through electronic communication (email).

-On Sunbird, the Announcement feature allows you to send a systemwide message to all your the target audience via Dashboard.
+On Sunbird, the Announcement feature allows you to send a systemwide message to all your target audience via Dashboard.
 This feature is helpful for quickly communicating urgent information, such as Orders or Circulars.
 The organization administrator can assign one or more members to become announcement senders in the portal.
 The chief responsibility of this role is to create and send announcements.

 ## Announcement Workflow

-Announcement workflow will helps you in understanding all necessary sequence of tasks or processes that a announcement creator does, right from its initiation to completion.
+The sequential set of tasks, required to be completed by the announcement sender to successfully send announcements, are explained diagramtically in the workflow:

 <center><img src="pages/features-documentation/images/announcement/workflow.png"></center>

 ## Announcement Sender Role Function Matrix

 On Sunbird, Announcement sender is a person who creates and sends announcement to various registered users on the portal.
 Announcement sender can also view and analyse the announcement receiver's data on their dashboard.
-To know various roles and functions of an Announcement Sender refer <a href="features-documentation/announcementsender_rolematrix/">Announcement Sender Role Function Matrix</a>{:target="_blank"}
+To know more on the various roles and functions of an Announcement Sender refer <a href="features-documentation/announcementsender_rolematrix/">Announcement Sender Role Function Matrix</a>{:target="_blank"}

 ## Prerequisite